 - The tank outlet line to the Pump suction nozzle is a gravity flow line.
 Pump suction piping from the tank shall be as short as possible.

 - A pipe connected to tanks shall be sufficiently flexible.

 - Analyze the pipelines connected to the tank as per stress criteria given on a stress analysis basis.

 - Blanket gas(Fuel gas) & Vent gas line (Big bore size) can be routed & supported over the tank roof.
 Support location & load of such lines shall be marked in the tank vendor drawing.
-So that vendor will take care load for the design of the raft and will provide support cleat at the required location.
+So the vendor will take care load for the design of the raft and will provide support cleat at the required location.
 Again need to discuss with the vendor for the high load if any.

 Supporting Tank Piping

-- The tank Inlet & Outlet line can be supported either from the tank shell or Tank foundation.
+- The tank Inlet & Outlet line can be supported either from the tank shell or the Tank foundation.
 If the support is taken from the tank foundation, this information shall be sent to the Civil department during the initial stage of the project & to the Tank vendor for providing vessel cleat.

-- Spring support or Teflon pad may be introduced as the first support from the tank as per stress analysis based on tank settlement.
+- Spring support or a Teflon pad may be introduced as the first support from the tank as per stress analysis based on tank settlement.